DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 3.md

 Do this for each of the tutorial scriptable objects you see in the folder.

-DO NOT IMMEDIATELY PUSH THE VIDEOS INTO THE PROJECT'S REPOSIT
+DO NOT IMMEDIATELY PUSH THE VIDEOS INTO THE PROJECT'S REPOSITORY.
+Video files are pretty large and the GitHub repository is limited on space.
+Instead, send them through the discord or upload them to the OneDrive and ask for feedback first.
+Then, once they get approved, they can be added to the project.